EnzymeFunctionInitiative/EST/docs/source/pipelines/shared/python/compute_clusters.rst

 ================

 Clusters are computed based on node connectivity using igraph.
-The input is a simple edgelist file for performance reasons (i.e. the graph isn't contructed on the fly as a file is parsed).
+The input is a simple edgelist file for performance reasons (i.e. the graph isn't constructed on the fly as a file is parsed).
 An edgelist is an array of length N, where each element of the array is another array of size two.
 Each value is a node index, starting at zero and ordered in the way the nodes appear in the SSN.